Summer Dissertation Support for Research in American Studies

 - A description of how the applicant intends to use the prize money.

 Students must apply for these prizes through the University's SAFE website.
 The application deadline is February 15, with awards announced by May 1.
-Students applying for the first and second year prizes should look for the SAFE opportunity, “Summer Dissertation Research in American Studies”; post-enrolled students should look for “Summer Dissertation Funding for Post-enrolled Students in American Studies.”
+Students applying for the first and second year prizes should look for the SAFE opportunity, “Summer Dissertation Research in American Studies”; later-stage graduate students should look for “Summer Dissertation Funding for Post-enrolled Students in American Studies.”